Soraka Build Guide by utopus

 You hit a power spike once you hit level 6.
 While champions like Thresh or Morgana hit combat power spikes with The Box and Soul Shackles respectively, Soraka's power spike is a utility power spike, since Wish allows you to turn around fights in other lanes.

-While Wish can be used for clutch heals in an all-in situation in bot lane, the spell should be saved for emergencies in other lanes.
+While Wish can be used for clutch heals in an all-in situation in bot lane, ideally, the spell should be saved for emergencies in other lanes.
 I think that Wish is used best when you can change around a fight where your opponent will kill you ally to a fight where your ally kills your opponent.
 Ultimately, you need to assess each critical situation and see if it's worth the long cooldown of Wish to save that teammate.
 Evaluate the speed of the game - if tons of plays are happening around the map, it may be better to let an ally that got caught out die to an ignite so that you can instead use your Wish in a clutch team fight at some later point in time.
 Alternatively, if the game is largely a standstill, it may definitely be worth it to just save an ally with Wish.

 I've compiled a list of rules that I've learned to follow over my ranked climb last season.
 Most of these should be obvious, but hopefully some of these may be of use to you.